 There are also issues around the contractual rights to access, control and administer a particular account or page, under a particular username.
 Many buyers believe the risk of enforcement by the relevant social media platform is low.
 Often buyer’s competitors ability to report violations is a greater concern.

-Transferring social media accounts
+Legal transfer of social media accounts

 - Discloses a password; or